kmurugulla/mcp-da-live-admin/README.md

 ```
 Set up block library for <org>/<repo> using sample page at <url>
 ```
+e.g:
+- set up block library in kmurugulla org , brightspath site with example content from homepage , /ue-editor/demo pages.
+- create a template called "Blog" based in the document at /blogs/article

-The tool will:
+- Add a place holder for Telephone mapped to 1-800-123-4567 The tool will:
 - Discover all blocks from GitHub repo
 - Extract real content from your sample page(s)